isomerpages/moe-stmargaretsec/_admissions/2023 Direct School Admission/2023 Direct School Admission Exercise (DSA Sec).md

 **3.**&nbsp;&nbsp; **How do I apply?**

-Please refer to the&nbsp;centralised DSA-Sec [application process](https://stmargaretssec.moe.edu.sg/resources/2018-direct-school-admission-exercise-dsa-sec/application-process)&nbsp;for details.
+Please refer to the [Centralised DSA-Sec Application process](/admissions/2023-direct-school-admission/centraliseddsasecapplicationprocess/)

 **4.**&nbsp;&nbsp; **When is the closing date for submitting the application?**